vovo/uva-node/README.md

 Usage
 =====
-UVA-NODE is an interactive shell in which you can type commands.
+UVA-NODE is an interactive shell (REPL) in which you can type commands of the syntax: `<action> <arg1> <arg2> ...`

-Commands are of the syntax: `<action> <arg1> <arg2> ...`
+For your convenience,

-The program will auto-detect language based on file name extension in many cases:
+the program will in many cases auto-detect the language based on the file name extension:

 | Ext.        | Lang |
 | ---         | ---  |